kevinlearnscoding/ChapterChomp/README.md

 # ChapterChomp

 **ChapterChomp** is a simple application for parsing Final Cut Pro X FCPXML files to extract timecodes and titles of Chapter Markers.
 The app generates a table of chapter markers that can be copied to the clipboard or saved as a text file.
+This is targeted at YouTube creators who want to use the YouTube Chapters feature.

 ## Features
 - **Parse FCPXML**: Quickly extracts chapter marker information, including timecodes and titles.